Micevski239/mafia/README.md

 - Every 3rd player is assigned as Mafia
 - Footer shows "GOD MODE ACTIVE"

-### Bullet Holes
-Click anywhere on the dark background to shoot bullet holes.
-They stay there permanently (or until refresh).

 ### Wanted Poster
 After joining, click "GENERATE YOUR WANTED POSTER" to create a vintage wanted poster with your alias.

-### Muzzle Flash
-When you click "JOIN THE FAMILY", the screen flashes like a gunshot.

 ## Sharing the Invitation